Race Director / Treasurer

 Jon brings a can do spirit and humor to the organization.
 “I’ve run the Chile Pepper for many years, and now it’s my turn to help.
 Actually, Steve McBee (former Chile Pepper Board Member) tricked me into it.”
 Jon is one of the best runners in the area and enjoys trail running, ultimate frisbee, and townie cycling.
 He is an Engineering Manager at Kennametal.
-Jon claims to be a transplanted yankee, and has lived in Fayetteville since 1995.
+Jon claims to be a transplanted Yankee, and has lived in Fayetteville since 1995.
 Jon’s most adamant requests of serving on the board are that Chile Pepper does its best to recycle and that he can run the 10K Open.
-He has also earned the moniker “Parking Czar” for his command of this challenging task on race day, and has assumed Presidential duties in 2015.
+He has also earned the moniker “Parking Czar” for his command of this challenging task on race day, and served as President from 2015 thru 2020.

 A 6th generation native of Fayetteville, Jay has enjoyed running in over a dozen Chile Pepper Runs…many in costume to celebrate the event.
-Jay is a competitive cyclist who was the 45+ Arkansas State Road Race Champion in 2009 and has crossed the US on a bike in 32 days or less, 3 times.
+Jay was a competitive cyclist who was the 45+ Arkansas State Road Race Champion in 2009 and has crossed the US on a bike in 32 days or less, 3 times.
+He also cycled crossed the US in 45 days in 2022.
 He loves the freedom and spirit of running, and that carried him through 9 marathons and dozens of shorter events.

 Jay has been involved with local and international companies in sales, and has held leadership roles in civic, school and professional associations.
 He is the proud uncle of Sara Caroline Mills, the Captain of the 2013 Girls State Champion Fayetteville Cross Country Team.